undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Where to stay

-Stay inside the centro storico rather than along the SP194 ring road.
+Sleep inside the centro storico, not out on the SP194 ring road.
 Specchia has a strong tradition of small B&Bs in restored stone houses; Palazzo Risolo and Casa di Specchia are long-established and well-regarded (to verify with the operator for current operation).
-For a slightly larger option, Hotel Mediterraneo on the edge of the old town is the family-run mid-range option used by most cycling groups.
-The masseria tradition — restored agricultural estates with rooms — is strong in the surrounding countryside; Masseria Cordoni and Tenuta Mosé are within a fifteen-minute drive (to verify rates and operation directly).
-The Specchia tourist office in Palazzo Risolo keeps a current list of family rooms in the village that are not on the booking platforms.
-Book ahead for July, August and the long weekends; the shoulder months have ample availability.
+Hotel Mediterraneo, on the edge of the old town, is the slightly larger family-run mid-range option used by most cycling groups.
+Out in the countryside the masseria tradition is strong: Masseria Cordoni and Tenuta Mosé, restored agricultural estates with rooms, are within a fifteen-minute drive (to verify rates and operation directly).
+The Specchia tourist office in Palazzo Risolo keeps a current list of family rooms in the village that never appear on the booking platforms.
+Reserve early for July, August and the long weekends; April to June and September to October have ample availability.

 What to eat

 Salentine cooking is austere and confident.
 Order the orecchiette con cime di rapa, the pittule (fritters served warm with anchovies or with honey, depending on the season), the local cicerchia chickpea soup in winter, the puccia bread filled with whatever is good that week.
-The fish along the Leuca coast — sgombro, ricciola, tonnetto — comes up the road to the village restaurants the same morning.
-Drink the local Negroamaro red, or a glass of Primitivo from a few kilometres north; in summer, the Salento rosés (especially the Negroamaro-based ones) are made for the heat.
-Restaurants worth booking: La Cantina di Don Cosimo in the old town for the classics; Mercurio for the slightly more refined evening menu (to verify operation).
-For olive oil, taste at one of the producer-direct cellars in the surrounding farms; the post-Xylella generation of oils is genuinely different.
+Fish from the Leuca coast (sgombro, ricciola, tonnetto) comes up the road to the village restaurants the same morning.
+Drink the local Negroamaro red, or a glass of Primitivo from a few kilometres north; in summer the Negroamaro-based Salento rosés are made for the heat.
+La Cantina di Don Cosimo in the old town does the classics; Mercurio runs the slightly more refined evening menu (to verify operation).
+For olive oil, taste at one of the producer-direct cellars in the surrounding farms.
+The post-Xylella generation of oils is different; taste it as its own thing.

 What to do

-Walk the old town slowly — the secret-garden walls, the Risolo and Ripa palaces, the small civic museum of olive-pressing in a sixteenth-century underground frantoio.
-Cycle the inland lanes to neighbouring villages — Tricase, Alessano, Presicce-Acquarica — on the network of strade bianche that the Salento has used for centuries.
-Walk a section of the coastal trail above Santa Maria di Leuca, where the Adriatic and the Ionian meet.
-Visit a working olive farm to understand what the Xylella replant means in practice.
+Take the old town slowly: the secret-garden walls, the Risolo and Ripa palaces, the small civic museum of olive-pressing set in a sixteenth-century underground frantoio.
+By bike, the strade bianche the Salento has used for centuries link Specchia to the neighbouring villages of Tricase, Alessano and Presicce-Acquarica.
+Above Santa Maria di Leuca, where the Adriatic and the Ionian meet, walk the coastal trail.
+Visit an olive farm still in production to understand what the Xylella replant means in practice.
 The beaches at Pescoluse, Marina Serra and Castro are within twenty-five minutes by car.
-The point of Specchia is to use it as a hill base for the southern Salento rather than to fill the day in the village itself.
+Specchia works as a hill base for the southern Salento; the village itself will not fill your day, and is not trying to.

 How to travel here